Seagate/cortx-motr/doc/HLD-Data-Integrity.md

 - In the diagram below it is shown that three balloc extents are getting allocated for two data DUs.

 ### Balloc extent and buffer extent processing
-As part of balloc processing, server codes find the number of contiguous fragment using overlap of balloc-extent and buffer extent.
+As part of balloc processing, server code finds the number of contiguous fragment using overlap of balloc-extent and buffer extent.
 Also data structure is populated to track this.

 - m0_bufvec   si_user : Tracking buffer fragment